-This bulletin covers general academic requirements and procedures, student activities, curriculum and course descriptions.
-Also included are descriptions of the physical facilities on Jackson County Campus at Gautier, Jefferson Davis Campus at Gulfport-Biloxi, both non-resident, and Perkinston Campus at Perkinston which has dormitory facilities for men and women.
-Material is also included on the George County Occupational Training Center and the Keesler Air Force Base Center.
+This Bulletin covers general academic requirements and procedures, student activities, curriculum and course descriptions.
+Also included are descriptions of the physical facilities on Jackson County Campus at Gautier, Jefferson Davis Campus at Gulfport, both non-resident, and Perkinston Campus at Perkinston, which has dormitory facilities for men and women.
+Material is also included on the George County Occupational Training Center.